Whose baseline compiler is it anyway?: Experiments

 \subsection{Speedup over Interpreter}

-Our first experiment evaluates the improvement in execution time over \OurEngine's existing configuration with its in-place interpreter.
+Our first experiment evaluates speedup over \OurEngine's existing configuration with its in-place interpreter (\OurInt).
 Here we focus on code quality by measuring the \emph{main execution time}, the time from the start of the program's main function until program exit.
-This intentionally factors out the cost of VM startup and compilation time, pitting the interpreter speed against the speed of compiled code directly.
+This intentionally factors out VM startup and compilation time, pitting the interpreter speed against the speed of compiled code directly.
 We study startup and compilation time in following experiments.